David-Else/developer-workstation-setup-script-debian/README.md

 Before running the setup scripts, follow these steps to install Debian:

 1. Install a fresh copy of Debian from the full DVD ISO.

 > [!NOTE]
-> - Do not provide any details for the root account, your user account will then have administrative rights.
-> - Leave Gnome as the default desktop environment.
-> - You may need to remove `cdrom` from `/etc/apt/sources.list` after installation.

-> [!NOTE]
-> In Debian 12 only, if you use the default guided partitioner in the Debian installer, [you will get a swap partition of only 1 GB](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=987503).
+> In Debian 12 only there is a bug, if you use the default guided partitioner in the Debian installer, you will get a swap partition of only 1 GB.
 To get an uncapped swap partition size, in the grub menu before the Debian installer runs, follow these steps:
 >
 > 1. Press "e" to edit the default installation option.
 > 2. In the line that says `linux /install.amd/vmlinuz vga=788 --- quiet`, add the following separated by a space after `vmlinuz`: